Jim Cornette: Managing the Midnight Express (1985–1990)

+What neither Cornette nor his charges knew at the time was that the scaffold that the match was to take place on was approximately 25 feet off of the ground, which left for a drop of 21 feet to the ring mat below.
+Cornette estimated that his positioning before the drop, factoring in the scaffold and his height of just over six feet, would still result in 14-foot drop.
+Suffering from acrophobia, Cornette said it was "way too goddamned far" and that Condrey and Eaton would not have been able to catch him.
+Discussing alternatives, the three men decided to have their ally, Big Bubba Rogers, be the one to catch Cornette.

-Condrey, Eaton, and Cornette discussed an alternative: Big Bubba Rogers, another wrestler of Cornette's, would catch the manager.
-However, as Rogers was wearing dark sunglasses inside the arena, he misjudged his position and Cornette actually landed flat on his feet, three feet away from Rogers.
+Rogers, however, was impeded due to, as part of his character, wearing dark sunglasses inside the arena, and so he misjudged his position in the ring.
+Cornette landed flat on his feet, three feet away from Rogers, and his head whiplashed back into Rogers' knees knocking him temporarily senseless.
 Cornette tore all the ligaments in one of his knees, broke a bone and damaged the cartilage.
 The injury was so extensive that when Cornette finally saw a doctor to have the knee drained, the amount of blood and fluid filled an entire bedpan.
 Cornette later said that he knew he might get seriously hurt when he was told he would have to fall off a scaffold, but that performing in front of such a large audience was more important than his own health.

 In 1989, Cornette became the color commentator for Jim Crockett Promotions' nationally syndicated NWA television show, and later took over the same role on the Saturday night TBS broadcasts alongside play-by-play announcer Jim Ross.

 In 1989, Cornette became a booker on WCW's creative team.
 As such, Cornette helped write storylines and shape the format of its television shows.
 Due to friction and animosity between himself and WCW head Jim Herd, Cornette quit the company after Halloween Havoc 1990.